-Whenever I have a conversation with someone about where I’m from and why I came back to India, people ask if I can speak Indonesian.
+Indonesian language basics: Whenever I have a conversation with someone about where I’m from and why I came back to India, people ask me to speak Indonesian.
 Yes!
 I do speak the Indonesian language and not just its basics!

-I did stay in Indonesia for 8 years, but what difference does it make? -whether I knew how to speak Bahasa Indonesia or not.
-Since many people asked me this, I decided to put down this list of basic Indonesian words that you can use on your travel.
+I stayed in Indonesia for 8 years and obviously learned something.
+Since many ask me this, I decided to put down these basic Indonesian phrases to use on your travel.
 Trust me, they’re easy.

-If you’re talking to a man, you can also add Salaam pa.
-Pa is short for Bapak which means father or Mr. in this case.
+- When talking to a man, you can also add Salaam pa.
+Pa is short for Bapak which means ‘father’ or ‘Mr.’ in this case.

-If you want to greet with relation to the time, you can use one of the phrases below:
+When greeting with relation to the time, use one of the phrases below:

 - Selamat Pagi (Good morning)

 - Selamat Siang (Good afternoon).
-You can also use (Selamat Sore if it’s late in the afternoon… it won’t make much of a difference)
+Also, use Selamat Sore when it’s late in the afternoon.
+It won’t make much of a difference.

 - Selamat Sore (Good evening)

 - Instead of Selamat Pagi, you can also say Pagi Pagi.

 - The same applies to say good night: Malam Malam.